jlegeros/Spartan-Map/README.md

 MERN Stack - Spartan Map Project

-This follows along the DevConnect Udemy tutorial, but with changes specific to the website I'm developing.
+Displays Upcoming US Spartan Race events on a map.
+(Previously the Spartan Race website didn't have this. recently they added a map search to their race list)

-This will serve as a portfolio piece, if not a useful tool to the Spartan Race community.
 Work-in-progress~!

-Technologies Used (as per tutorial):
+Technologies Used:
 MongoDB
 Express
 React